cloudant/sync-android/doc/conflicts.md

 ### What are conflicts?

 When a document has been replicated to more than one place, it's possible to edit it concurrently in two places.
-When the datastores storing the document then replicate with each other again, they each add their changes to the document's tree.
+When the DocumentStores containing the document then replicate with each other again, they each add their changes to the document's tree.
 This causes an extra branch to be added to the tree for each concurrent set of changes.
 When this happens, the document is said to be